OSHPD-WebTeam/Standards-Policies-Procedures/File-Structure.md

 - The documents directory will be organized as follows: /documents/[division]/[service(optional)]
 - New directories must be approved
 - Not allowed: “Backup”, “index(2).html”, “PDFS”, “Text_PDF_Files”, "archive"
+- All paths should be root relative *

+### * Root relative paths
+A root relative path begins with the '/' (forward slash)  in all href statements.
+- /documents/Admin/exams/7SHAC.pdf &#10004;
+- /FDD/FAQ/index.html &#10004;
+- index.html &#10006;
+- ../FAQ/index.html &#10006;

 ## Naming Conventions